What to wear for a newborn photoshoot at home?

 Decorative white rainbow image

 For more details on how I capture your most precious moments let's chat.
-Ask for my family photography brochure!

 Jenny Burrows photography logo